cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * More recently, Boneh et al. {{BBCGGI21}} described a protocol called Poplar for solving the `t`-heavy-hitters problem in a privacy-preserving manner.
-Here each client holds a bit-string of length `n`, and the goal of the aggregation servers is to compute the set of inputs that occur at least `t` times.
+Here each client holds a bit-string of length `n`, and the goal of the aggregation servers is to compute the set of strings that occur at least `t` times.
 The core primitive used in their protocol is a specialized Distributed Point Function (DPF) {{GI14}} that allows the servers to "query" their DPF shares on any bit-string of length shorter than or equal to `n`.
-As a result of this query, each of the servers has an additive share of a bit indicating whether the string is a prefix of the client's input.
-The protocol also specifies a multi-party computation for verifying that at most one string among a set of candidates is a prefix of the client's input.
+As a result of this query, each of the servers has an additive share of a bit indicating whether the string is a prefix of the client's string.
+The protocol also specifies a multi-party computation for verifying that at most one string among a set of candidates is a prefix of the client's string.

   In {{poplar1}} we describe a VDAF called Poplar1 that implements this functionality.